Clare-Joyce/CDS_Project/README.md

 # Adding an item to the bloom filter

-1. The element is hashed through optimal number of hash function
+1. The element is hashed through by a number of hash functions
 2. The hash value is generated from hash function and is reduced as per the length of bit array
 3. Identify the position in bit array and set to 1.
-There are chances that some bits on the bit array are set to one more than ones due to hash collisions.
+There are chances that some bits on the bit array are set to one more than ones resulting in hash collisions.

 Suppose we need to add an element 'github' to the bloom filter, we use a bit array of length 10, all set to 0 initially.

 ![alt text](https://github.com/Clare-Joyce/CDS_Project/blob/main/Figures/image_1.png)

-Assume the optimal hash function is calculated to be 3 representing h1, h2, h3.
+Assume using 3 hash functions represented as h1, h2, h3.
 The calculated has value corresponds to h1 = 1, h2 = 3 and h3 = 7.
 The bits at indices 1 , 2 and 7 are set to 1.

 ![alt text](https://github.com/Clare-Joyce/CDS_Project/blob/main/Figures/image_2.png)

 Now we add a new element 'data' to the bloom filter.
-The calculated optimal hash functions are 3 and corresponding hash values as h1 = 2, h2 = 3 and h3 = 9.
+The corresponding hash values are calculated as h1 = 2, h2 = 3 and h3 = 9.
 Similarly bits at indices 2, 3 and 9 are set to 1.

 ![alt text](https://github.com/Clare-Joyce/CDS_Project/blob/main/Figures/image_3.png)